Skip to Content

 7. Sphynx

-How can a hairless cat not be cool?
+How can a hairless cat not be one of the coolest cats?
 This unusual breed looks like it could have come from another world and definitely would hang out with hipsters.
 These medium-sized cats have a striking appearance with hairless, wrinkled skin and large ears.

-It is also known for the somewhat intense gaze which emits for its large eyes.
-As another breed with minimal hair those large eyes stand out even more on the Sphynx cat.
+It is also known for the somewhat intense gaze that it emits from its large eyes.
+As another breed with minimal hair, those large eyes stand out even more on the Sphynx cat.

 Though Sphynx cats appear to look bald, they may be covered in a small amount of peach fuzz, giving them that velvety texture.
-However, they do require moderate grooming to care for their hairless bodies as they do not have fur to absorb natural oils their body produces.
+However, they do require moderate grooming to care for their hairless bodies as they do not have fur to absorb the natural oils their body produces.
+If you’re in the market for a cool-looking cat, then a Sphynx should be first on your list.

 Sphynx Cat